GREAT PLACE TO WORK® INSTITUTE, INC.

 7. DATA SECURITY

 7.1 GPTW represents and warrants that during the Term it complies with Service Organization Controls (SOC) Report 1 and 2 under the Statement on Standards for Attestion Engagements (SSAE) 18 standard as well as with the International Organization for Standardization (ISO) 27001:2013 and ISO 9001:2015 standards and the National Institute of Standards and Technology (NIST 2015) cybersecurity framework.
-GPTW also complies with the Payment Card Industry Data Security Standard (PCI DSS).
+GPTW also complies with the Payment Card Industry Data Security Standard (PCI DSS) if applicable.
 GPTW considers third party security/financial audits confidential and does not release them to any company.
 There are several reasons for this policy.
 First, the audits are static in time and may not cover the entire term of the company’s engagement.
 Second, the audits provide no legal protection to a company.
 Third, a company having possession of these audits places itself at serious risk for no benefit, e.g. should there be a GPTW security breach, any company in possession of these audits would be a primary litigation target and would have to prove that company’s possession of the audits did not cause the GPTW breach.
 Instead, GPTW provides the highest standard of legal protection by warranting to the company that during the entire term of the engagement GPTW will comply with the above industry standards.

 7.2 GPTW maintains a full-time Chief Data Protection Officer (CDPO) and staff to ensure compliance with these industry standards.
 The CDPO reports directly to the CEO of GPTW.